zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 #List of features wished for:

 - [ ] Pagebreak, with number and STRG+Enter
-- [ ] Scroll sync/lock between editor and preview panel.
+- [ ] Scroll sync/lock between editor and preview panel (edited area should match previewed area).
 - [ ] Possibility to load barrier free pictures in the file, that are associated to the normal images and could eventually be printed. (or create "linked" additional-file?) --> See Fragen an SZS
 - [ ] Keyboard Shortcut to start rendering of inline formulas? --> See ToDo (S).
 - [ ] Keyboard Shortcut to insert inline-formula (inserts $$ $$ in editor).